Precision Products Racing: Busch Series

-Jackson's first involvement in NASCAR came in the 1982 NASCAR Busch Series when he fielded an entry for his daughter Lisa.
+Jackson's first involvement in NASCAR came in 1982 when he fielded an entry for his daughter Lisa.
 She ran at Asheville Speedway in her only career start, finishing 17th.

 PPR joined the Busch Series on a part-time basis in 1992 ten years later, when it fielded the #0 Skoal Classic/Majik Mart Oldsmobile for Mast, who had two sixth-place finishes and three overall top-tens out of eleven starts.
 Mast ran five times for PPR's Busch team in 1993, earning a pole and three top-ten finishes.
 In addition, Tommy Houston made one start for the team at Nazareth Speedway, and Robert Pressley finished the season for Jackson following his release from Alliance Motorsports, finishing in the top-ten twice.

 In 1998, Jackson chose to move his team down to the Busch Series permanently after being unable to find regular sponsorship for his Cup team, fielding the #23 World Championship Wrestling Pontiac for Hooper.
 Running a part-time schedule, Hooper had a 2nd-place qualifying effort at Richmond, but did not finish higher than 18th that year.
 The team suspended its NASCAR operations after the season.